saltstack/salt-windows-msi/README.md

 ## How to program the msi builder toolkit

 The remainder is documentation how to program the msi build toolkit.

+The C# code is needed to manipulate the configuration files.

+To achieve an atomic installation (either installed or the prior state is restored), all changes (filesystem and registry) must be manipulated by WiX code.

 ### Directory structure